Spending a day at Rietvlei Nature Reserve in Pretoria

 Buffalo in Rietvlei Nature Reserve

-Shortly after entering the Rietvlei Nature Reserve, a sizable herd of buffalo greeted us.
-There were older males, females, and even fluffy youngsters, showing why the reserve is one of the best spots to photograph wildlife in Pretoria.
-My husband had to remind me that we still had plenty of exploring to do and that I could not just take unlimited photos of buffaloes.
+A sizable herd of buffalo greeted us shortly after entering the Rietvlei Nature Reserve in Pretoria.
+There were older males, females, and even fluffy youngsters.
+This is another reason the reserve is one of Pretoria’s best spots to photograph wildlife.
+My husband reminded me that I could not just take unlimited buffalo photos.
+We still had plenty of exploring to do.

 Buffalo calf at Rietvlei Nature Reserve